DuckDuckGo search engine – Introduction

 If you have a Google account, Google keeps all of your activity on its platforms.
 You can have a look at the log that Google keeps about you by signing in on this page: – https://myactivity.google.com/myactivity

-Even if you don’t have a Google account and don’t use any of the company’s ‘free’ software, Google probably has plenty of information on your or your household that it gleans from your computers’ Internet IP address, the sites you visit that Google’s advertising and search computers monitor, etc.
+Even if you don’t have a Google account and don’t use any of the company’s ‘free’ software, Google probably has plenty of information on you or your household that it gleans from your computers’ Internet IP address – The websites you visit that Google’s advertising and search setups monitor and crawl constantly, etc.

 If you vote in a poll on a website and then use a cleaner to remove tracking cookies and then try voting in the same poll, it will probably tell you that you have already voted.
 The site knows that you have placed a vote because of your Internet IP address that it logs.